Booking Terms & Conditions

 We recommend that you obtain travel insurance at the time of booking to cover cancellation IMPORTANT - PLEASE CLICK THIS LINK & READ THE ARTICLE ABOUT WHAT YOUR TRAVEL INSURANCE MUST COVER Section 1.
 Booking You are booking a private trip, not a scheduled “join a group with other people trip”.
 The person making the booking on behalf of all participants within a private trip booking shall have the responsibility for all payments requested by us and the distribution of documentation provided by ourselves to all participants within the booking.
 To make a booking you can contact us directly over the telephone or via email.
 Clients booking by telephone or email will be deemed to have read the booking conditions and to have signed the declaration on the booking form, although a completed booking form and the requested payment must be received by us and a booking confirmation sent, before the booking is confirmed and the contract is made.
 The person making the booking (the ‘lead name’) must be 18 years old or over and possess the legal capacity and authority to make the booking and accepts these booking conditions on behalf of everyone in their party.
 For all bookings you will need to pay a non-refundable deposit of 10% of your selected travel arrangements.

-You may also be required to pay in full for any non-transferable and nonrefundable items such as National Park entrance fees and Permits and flights.
-We will then invoice you for the remainder of the cost due before you travel, which you must pay not later than 36 days before arrival.
-In certain cases we may request full payment more than 36 days before arrival, or for non-refundable items such as flights.
-If you book less than 36 days before arrival full payment must be made on booking.
-If you do not pay the balance by the due date your booking will be cancelled and you will forfeit your deposit.
+You may also be required to pay in full for any non-transferable and nonrefundable items, such as National Park entrance fees, permits, and flights.
+We will then invoice you for the remainder of the cost due before you travel, which you must pay no later than 36 days before arrival.
+In certain cases, we may request full payment more than 36 days before arrival, or for non-refundable items such as flights.
+If you book less than 36 days before arrival, full payment must be made on booking.
+If you do not pay the balance by the due date, your booking will be cancelled, and you will forfeit your deposit.
 If we accept your booking, we will issue an Invoice.
-A contract will exist between us only from the date we confirm your booking.
-If you book within 7 days of arrival the contract will exist when we accept your payment.
-When you receive the Confirmation Invoice please check the details carefully and inform us immediately if anything is incorrect.
+A contract will exist between us only as of the date we confirm your booking.
+If you book within 7 days of arrival, the contract will exist when we accept your payment.
+When you receive the Confirmation invoice, please check the details carefully and inform us immediately if anything is incorrect.
 Names on the booking must exactly match those in passports.